pfgithub/scpl/docs/actions/sendemail.md

 > This action requires that Shortcuts has permission to use [object Object],[object Object],[object Object].

+## description
+### summary
+Presents an email composer.
+Pass text into the action to set the email body.
+Other types of input are added as attachments.

 ### usage
 `sendemail showcomposesheet=[string boolean|variable] undefined=[???] from=[string|text] undefined=[???] undefined=[???] undefined=[???] subject=[string|text]`